 Audit Fees.
-The aggregate fees billed by our independent registered public accounting firm, for professional services rendered for the audit of our annual financial statements for the years ended December 31, 2016 and 2015, including review of our interim financial statements were \$58,000 and \$56,500, respectively.
+The aggregate fees billed by our independent registered public accounting firm, for professional services rendered for the audit of our annual financial statements for the years ended December 31, 2017 and 2016, including review of our interim financial statements were \$59,500 and \$58,000, respectively.

 Audit Related Fees.
-We incurred fees to our independent registered public accounting firm of \$12,000 and \$14,500 for audit related fees during the fiscal years ended December 31, 2016 and 2015, respectively, which related to consent for and review of registration statements filed by the Company with the SEC.
+We incurred fees to our independent registered public accounting firm of \$26,000 and \$12,000 for audit related fees during the fiscal years ended December 31, 2017 and 2016, respectively, which related to consent for and review of registration statements filed by the Company with the SEC.

 Tax Fees.
-We incurred fees to our independent registered public accounting firm of \$3,500 and \$5,000 for tax compliance, tax advice and tax planning during the fiscal years ended December 31, 2016 and 2015.
+We incurred fees to our independent registered public accounting firm of \$3,500 and \$3,500 for tax compliance, tax advice and tax planning during the fiscal years ended December 31, 2017 and 2016.

 All Other Fees.
-We incurred fees to our independent registered public accounting firm of \$-0- and \$-0- for all other fees during the fiscal years ended December 31, 2016 and 2015, respectively.
+We incurred fees to our independent registered public accounting firm of \$-0- and \$-0- for all other fees during the fiscal years ended December 31, 2017 and 2016, respectively.

-For the fiscal year ended December 31, 2014 and the portion of the fiscal year ended December 31, 2015 prior to our formation of the audit committee, the board of directors considered the audit fees, audit-related fees, tax fees and other fees paid to our accountants, as disclosed above, and determined that the payment of such fees was compatible with maintaining the independence of the accountants.
 Our audit committee pre-approves all auditing services and all permitted non-auditing services (including the fees and terms thereof) to be performed by our independent registered public accounting firm, except for de minimis non-audit services that are approved by the audit committee prior to the completion of the audit.
 The audit committee may form and delegate authority to subcommittees consisting of one or more members when appropriate, including the authority to grant pre-approvals of audit and permitted non-auditing services, provided that decisions of such subcommittee to grant pre-approval is presented to the full audit committee at its next scheduled hearing.